 Dear reader, I should introduce you to Jadesola now.
 I imagine you want to know about the woman who has this strong hold on me.

 I met Jade at Moonshine Café.
-It was a busy and rainy Tuesday, and I decided to work from a café because the house was filled with my little cousins.
+It was a busy and rainy Tuesday, and I decided to work from a café because the house was full and noisy.
 I got a cab and spent the trip ignoring the driver’s complaints about the state of the roads and the drainage system.

 We eventually got to the café, and I quickly settled at my spot.
 I signaled to the waitress and got a cup of macchiato and chocolate chip cookies.